http://www.sdcoe.net/business2/risk/claim-district.pdf

 We further conclude that any lack of due diligence by the buyers in conducting an

-also does not preclude, as a matter of law, the buyers' showing of justifiable reliance as an
+property also does not preclude, as a matter of law, the buyers' showing of justifiable

-element of their claim for intentional misrepresentation.
-Therefore, we reverse the court's
+reliance as an element of their claim for intentional misrepresentation.
+Therefore, we

-grant of summary judgment in favor of the brokers on the buyers' claim for intentional
+reverse the court's grant of summary judgment in favor of the brokers on the buyers' claim

-.
-Because the brokers did not seek summary adjudication of the buyers' remaining claims
+for intentional misrepresentation.
+Because the brokers did not seek summary adjudication of the

 FACTUAL BACKGROUND

-in the City of El Cajon in San Diego County.
-The buyers were plaintiffs Anne and William
+located in the City of El Cajon in San Diego County.
+The buyers were plaintiffs Anne and

-Manderville (together the Mandervilles), and coplaintiffs Roseann and Rick Rinear (together
+William Manderville (together the Mandervilles), and coplaintiffs Roseann and Rick Rinear

-the Rinears) (collectively Buyers).
-The Mandervilles are the parents of Roseann Rinear.
-The
+(together the Rinears) (collectively Buyers).
+The Mandervilles are the parents of Roseann

-two couples intended to subdivide the property and build adjacent homes on the subdivided
+Rinear.
+The two couples intended to subdivide the property and build adjacent homes on

 A. The Two MLS Listings

-Fowler, found a multiple listing service (MLS) advertisement (the second MLS listing) for a property located in El
+Marilyn Fowler, found a multiple listing service (MLS) advertisement (the second MLS listing) for a property

-Cajon, California (the property).
-In describing the property, the second MLS listing stated in part: "ALL USEABLE
+located in El Cajon, California (the property).
+In describing the property, the second MLS listing stated in part:

-brokers, defendants Russ Clark, David Norberg and PCG&S Group, Inc. (collectively Brokers).
+Sellers),1 through their brokers, defendants Russ Clark, David Norberg and PCG&S Group, Inc. (collectively

 Clark prepared the language, "COUNTY STATES 1 ACRE MIN[IMUM] LOT SIZE COULD BE SPLIT," that was

-San Diego (County).
-Clark indicated that during his telephone conversation with "the County," he asked about the
+of San Diego (County).
+Clark indicated that during his telephone conversation with "the County," he asked

-zoning for the property, and "they" told him the zoning was "RR1," which meant "[r]ural residential one acre per
+about the zoning for the property, and "they" told him the zoning was "RR1," which meant "[r]ural residential

-dwelling," and the property could be split.
-When asked to identify the person at the County with whom he spoke,
+one acre per dwelling," and the property could be split.
+When asked to identify the person at the County with

-Clark testified he had "[n]o idea" who it was, and he did not know why he did not write down the person's name.
+whom he spoke, Clark testified he had "[n]o idea" who it was, and he did not know why he did not write down

-the statement in the second MLS listing that "COUNTY STATES 1 ACRE MIN[IMUM] LOT SIZE COULD BE SPLIT."
+contain the statement in the second MLS listing that "COUNTY STATES 1 ACRE MIN[IMUM] LOT SIZE COULD

-During his deposition, Clark stated that as of May 25, 2002─before he obtained the listing─an MLS listing
+BE SPLIT."
+During his deposition, Clark stated that as of May 25, 2002─before he obtained the listing─an MLS

-prepared by a prior listing agent showed that the property had been listed for 347 days.
-Clark also stated that this
+listing prepared by a prior listing agent showed that the property had been listed for 347 days.
+Clark also

 B. Fowler's Confirming Telephone Call to Clark on Behalf of Buyers